Synthetic Cognition

 As the CRO and Co-Founder of Neoworlder, I focus on building and protecting strong personal and professional relationships.
 My priorities are clear: faith, family, and business.
 When I’m not leading at Neoworlder, I enjoy spending time with my daughter in college and looking after a dog, a barn cat and two rescue horses, who’ve perfected the art of retirement as "pasture pets".

-A reflection on the misconceptions, blind spots, and lessons that shaped the architecture we eventually built
+A reflection on the misconceptions, blind spots, and lessons that shaped the architecture we eventually built.

-But because we were building inside the limits of the world as it existed at the time.
+When we first began exploring AI personas, we made the same assumptions everyone else did.
+Not because we lacked imagination, but because we were building inside the limits of the world as it existed at the time.
+Back then, it seemed obvious that a “persona” was simply:

 • a collection of prompts